heilaaks/snippy/docs/source/development.rst

     # Create JSON API schema.
     make jsonschema

     # Run tests with the updated JSON schema.
-If the JSON schema file names
+If the JSON schema filenames
-    # change, code and test code using the files must be updated.
+    # changed, the code and test code using the files must be updated.
     make test

 Terms